 Capital One might eventually use its new payment capabilities to offer merchant processing directly—especially to small businesses who already bank with them.

-At VMS, we’re built to serve small businesses—with real-time support, tailored hardware options, and next-day funding that keeps your cash flow moving.
+At VMS, we’re built to serve small businesses—with real-time support, tailored hardware options, and next-day funding that keeps your cash flow moving, while helping you reduce unnecessary costs through smarter credit card processing strategies.

 The VMS Perspective: Why Independence Matters More Than Ever